jdot9/Team-Builder/README.md

 # Team-Builder
-This is a Full-Stack application that allows users to create accounts and admins to assign users to teams.
+This is a Full-Stack application that allows users to create accounts and admins to assign each user a role on a team.

 ## Tech Stack
 - Back-End: MySQL, Spring Boot, Java